How to Apply Accounting Number Format to Selected Cells in Excel

 • Finally, you will get your desired output in the selected cells.

-In this last method, we will insert accounting number format to selected cells with Excel VBA.
+In this last method, we will insert the accounting number format to selected cells with Excel VBA.
 Let’s go through the steps below:

 • First, select the Visual Basic icon from the Developer tab.